Up to 87% of men believe in one or more beard myths.

 Many men feel as if the bald areas on their cheeks won’t grow in and, therefore, forego trying to grow a beard altogether.

-In truth, after 2-4 months of dedicated beard growth, these bald, light, or weak spots fill over completely in the majority of cases.
+In truth, after 2-4 months of dedicated beard growth, these bald, light or weak spots fill over completely in the majority of cases and they’ll form a full beard.

 Myth #17: Wiry beards look unattractive

-If your facial hair looks wiry, you may think that growing a bead is not for you.
+If your facial hair looks wiry, you may think that growing a beard is not for you.

-However, when wiry beards are fully grown in, they typically take on a distinctive look and shape that can be very sophisticated and distinguished.
+However, when wiry beards growth is fully finished, they typically can be very sophisticated and distinguished.

 Once it’s fully grown in, if your wiry beard still needs taming, products such as beard balm can help.